Lump on Back: 8 Possible Causes (& How to Treat)

 1. Sebaceous cyst

 A sebaceous cyst is a type of lump that forms under the skin.
-It usually consists of sebum, and is soft, moveable and painless.
+It usually consists of sebum, and is soft, movable and painless.
 Some sebaceous cysts can become inflamed, however, and can appear red, hot and sensitive to touch.
 Inflammation is usually a sign of infection, and should be assessed by a doctor.

 How to treat: Sebaceous cysts usually do not need any treatment.
 However if it is uncomfortable, larger than 1 cm in diameter, or if it is painful due to inflammation or infection, you should see a doctor.
 The doctor may recommend removal, which is a small procedure done in the office under local anesthesia.
 Following removal, the doctor may prescribe a week of antibiotics to prevent further infection.